-Your eye is a globe about 2.5 cm across.
+Your eye is ball shaped and about 2.5 cm wide.
 It is not perfectly round.

-If you look at one eye in the mirror, you can see:
+If you look at one of your eyes in the mirror, you can see:

-- the cornea, which is the clear dome over the iris
+- the cornea, which is the clear dome over your iris

-- the pupil, which is the black hole in the centre of the iris
+- the pupil, which is the black hole in the centre of your iris

 - the conjunctiva, which is a thin layer of tissue that lines the inside of your eyelids and the whites of your eyes (sclera)

-- the lens, which sits behind the pupil
+- the lens, which sits behind your pupil

-- the retina, which is the inside of the back of the eye
+- the retina, which is the inside of the back of your eye

-- the optic nerve, which is at the back of the eye.
+- the optic nerve, which is at the back of your eye

-Light enters your eye through your cornea, then continues through the pupil and lens.
+Light enters your eye through your cornea.
+It then travels through your pupil and lens.

-The cornea and lens focus the light onto the retina.
+The cornea and lens focus the light onto your retina.